return to episode 3

 Father Callow confessed that science had a hold of his cosmology: God, he believed, was the distal source of all things, but His will manifested in accordance with the natural laws of the universe.

 “Do you not believe in miracles, then, Father?”

-“But, then, miraculous things could be happening, even as we speak—in full accordance with the natural laws of the universe!”
+“But, then, miraculous things could be happening, even as we speak—”

-But Father Callow had made it his habit not to ascribe to providence what earthly science already explained.
+But Father Callow made it his habit not to ascribe to the supernatural what natural science already explained.

 “Can science explain the demons, Father?”